Table of Contents

 In XGBoost, this can be expressed as a monotonic constraint on the discount feature.
 The model is allowed to learn nonlinear effects, interactions, and segment-specific behaviour, but it is not allowed to learn that making a product more expensive makes customers more likely to accept it.

 Without this constraint, the optimiser can become unstable.
 If the model has local bumps where a higher price appears to increase acceptance probability, the expected-value calculation may chase noise.
-A monotonic acceptance curve makes the downstream optimisation much more well-behaved.
+A monotonic acceptance curve makes the downstream grid search much better behaved.

 The full model used around 200 features, including:

-• Behavioural signals such as call history, complaints, and sentiment.
+- Behavioural signals such as call history, complaint flags, and sentiment.

 The model’s job is not to understand every business rule.
 Its job is narrower: estimate acceptance probability for a customer, product, channel, and candidate price.